Home

 • Content & SEO updates: $200–$2,000/month

+The true cost of a website redesign isn’t just in design hours or code.
+It’s in how effectively your new site tells your story, converts attention into trust, and supports business growth.
 At Snig.Digital, we believe 80% of redesign ROI comes from 20% of strategic decisions — clarity, UX structure, and brand alignment.
 When those are right, every pixel works harder.

 Check out